Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### Python application
 An explanation of our User-Interface with all functionas can be found in **Frontend Manual.md**.
-Design of framework: **Active Learning Framework Planning Phase.md**
+Design of framework: **Active Learning Framework Planning Phase.md** The main functionalities are split up in our 3 core components:
+First being *DatabaseCommunication.py* which handles all acces to our database

 ### Webserver
 The server provides access to all collected data samples with additional filters and count-functionalities.